a2life/shogi-board/readme.md

           <img src="[PathToKoma]/sou.png"  class="koma c4 r4" alt="" />

-The browser will reposition the piece.
+Seeing the class changes in the DOM, The browser will reposition the piece.
 This gives the illusion that the piece has "moved."

 buttonBar block is dynamically created if "moves" exists. commend block will be dynamically created if there is/are comment(s) in Kifu record.